trivialsoftware/trivialdb/ReadMe.md

 ##### Custom ID Generation

-If you want to generate your own ids, and not use the uuids JBase generates by default, you can specify your own function in the database options.
-By specifying `idFunc`, JBase will use this function to generate all ids, when needed.
+If you want to generate your own ids, and not use the uuids TrivialDB generates by default, you can specify your own function in the database options.
+By specifying `idFunc`, TrivialDB will use this function to generate all ids, when needed.
 The `idFunc` function is passed the object, so you can generate ids based on the object's content, if you wish.
 (An example of this would be generating a slug from an article's name.)